zulip/zulip-mobile/docs/howto/build-run.md

 use it as a build step.

-If you've run `react-native link`, you can discard the edits it made (along with any other edits you've made) by running `git reset --hard`.
+If you've run `react-native link`, you can discard the edits it made (along with any other edits you've made!) by running `git reset --hard`.

 ### Build failure in `:app:buildDebugStaticWebviewAssets`